 It is worse is if you are suspected of drinking, being intoxicated, or under the influence of drugs.
 In addition to trying to find out where you were coming from (so they can go to the bar or location to talk to witnesses), how much you had to drink, and how you feel, police officers are going to try and get your to perform field sobriety testing.
 And you can forget about “Do not blow.”
 Refuse a breath test or blood test and law enforcement is going to take your blood any way, even over your objection, even by using force if necessary.

-Experienced Vehicular Manslaughter Defense Attorney Defending Vehicular Homicide Charges Throughout the state of Texas
+Experienced Vehicular Manslaughter Attorney Houston Defending Vehicular Homicide Charges Throughout the state of Texas

 Below are the various offenses one could face after being involved in an accident where someone is killed: